The “Great Reset” or a corporate solvency crisis?

 Another report by Euler Hermes predicts a global corporate insolvency increase of 35% to 2019 levels.
 Figure 1: Changes in insolvencies by 2021 (2021 level compared to 2019 level in %).

-The rise in corporate insolvencies & bankruptcies has so far been surprisingly modest, thanks in part to the extraordinarily responses from governments and central banks.
+The rise in corporate insolvencies & bankruptcies has so far been surprisingly modest, thanks in part to the extraordinary responses from governments and central banks.
 However, it is likely this is the calm before the storm.

-In the US, more than 200 corporations have joined the list of ‘zombie firms’ since the onset of the pandemic, according to a Bloomberg analysis.
+In the US, more than 200 corporations joined the list of ‘zombie firms’ since the onset of the pandemic, according to a Bloomberg analysis.
 In fact, zombies now account for nearly a quarter of those firms.
 Even starker, they’ve added almost $1 trillion of debt to their balance sheets in the span, bringing total obligations to $1.98 trillion of debt.

 The Importance of Adaptability and Agility

 The narrative for businesses in 2020 was about adaptability.
 Businesses around the globe have been making adjustments in the way they sell their products and collect payment for them to maintain volumes and customer relationships.
 Where businesses did offer trade credit, many decided to increase the duration of payment terms they offered in a bid to increase flexibility and competitiveness and support customer liquidity issues.